bancobpi/style-guide/docs/specification-rules/fill.md

 ## bpi-query-parameters-pagination

-In the case of Lists, it is necessary that there always exist queryParameters, even if only the paging ones.
+In the case of Lists, it is necessary that there always exist query parameters, even if only the pagination ones.

-To support pagination, these two attributes are needed in the queryParameters.
+To support pagination, these two attributes are required in the query parameters.

 ![bpi-query-parameters-pagination](https://raw.github.com/bancobpi/style-guide/main/static/bpi-query-parameters-pagination.jpg)